Retailers procure goods in large quantities directly from

 are doing well for retailers, their sustainability is questionable

-as customers may be irked by such tracking over time.
-As a result,
+as customers might get irked by such tracking over time.
+As a

-they may register for 'Do Not Track' systems to prevent tracking.
+result, they may register for 'Do Not Track' systems to prevent

 In order to address this issue, companies should educate shoppers

-on the benefits for such data analysis.
+on the benefits of such data analysis.
 Customers need to be

-informed that the tracking systems installed in their stores are
+informed that the tracking systems installed in the stores are

 solely for data collection and will not hinder their privacy in any